FAIRFAX-LOUDOUN MUSIC FELLOWSHIP

 HARPSICHORD STORAGE GUIDELINES

 Five or six storage homes will be designated as hosts for the harpsichord., with the instrument to be returned to proper home at the end of the rental.
 Designation of these homes rests with the Harpsichord Committee.

 Storage persons must be willing to make time available for practice on the instrument by performers in FLMF functions, or other FLMF meetings or training classes, if scheduled while the instrument is in your home.

-FLMF will be responsible for half the maintenance costs.
-NOTE: After you have had the instrument for two weeks, please contact Karen Pino to confirm that you have received the instrument, viewed the maintenance videos (General Terms of Housing/Rental page) and understand how to care of the instrument.
-Please relay the condition of the instrument, as well as to confirm that all accessories including humidifier and dehumidifier have arrived with the instrument, and that they are in working order.
+Once the instrument has been placed in your home, contact Libby McConnell to confirm that you have received the instrument, viewed the maintenance videos (General Terms of Housing/Rental page) and understand how to care of the instrument.
+Please relay the condition of the instrument, and confirm that all accessories including humidifier and dehumidifier have arrived with the instrument, and that they are in working order.

 1. Relative humidity: 55-65 percent

 3. Position instrument away from exterior

 walls and heating/cooling registers